Social transformation through the language of Circus Arts

 Current Initiative: Gender Project

-In our upcoming project, MakeShift Circus Collective will explore this issue in collaboration with community members across the gender spectrum.
+In the Gender Project(working title), MakeShift Circus Collective will delve into gender in collaboration with community members across the gender spectrum.
 The exploration will produce a circus show driven by and culminating in community dialogue which will be shared free of charge in the four quadrants of Atlanta.
 Our projected presentation dates are Fall of 2018.
-After each show, audiences themselves will be invited into a 45 minute facilitated dialogue.
+After each show, audiences themselves will be invited into a facilitated dialogue.
 The performance season and dialogues will be captured on video and a short film series will be created from the material.
 The film produced will allow us to continue to invite our community into space for dialogue and transformation around gender.